-- (B) The purchasing entity shall agree to the following additional requirements: - (i) Rental units shall remain at an affordable housing cost to, and occupied by, lower-income households for a period of at least 55 years.
-Ownership units shall remain at an affordable housing cost to,and occupied by, lower-income households for a period of at least 45 years.
-Rental or ownership housing located on tribal trust lands shall remain at an affordable housing cost to,and occupied by, lower-income households for a period of at least 50 years.
+- (i) Rental units shall remain at an affordable housing cost to, and occupied by, lower-income households for a period of at least 55 years.
+Ownership units shall remain at an affordable housing cost to, and occupied by, lower-income households for a period of at least 45 years.
+Rental or ownership housing located on tribal trust lands shall remain at an affordable housing cost to, and occupied by, lower-income households for a period of at least 50 years.
 The initial occupants of all ownership units on the surplus land shall be lower-income households and the unit shall be subject to an equity sharing agreement consistent with Health and Safety Code section 65915(c)(2).
-Any subsequent occupants shall also be lower-income households, if necessary, for the unit to remain occupied by lower-income households, for at least 45 years or 55 years, 45 years, or 50 years, respectively. - (ii) The requirements set out in this subdivision (a) above shall be contained in a covenant or restriction to be recorded against the surplus land at the time of sale, which by its express terms shall run with the land and shall be enforceable by any of the following parties parties, against any owner who violates the covenant or restriction and each successor in interest who continues the violation:

-- I. The local agency that disposed of the property. - II.
-Any resident of an affordable ownership or rental unitdescribed in this subdivision (a). - III.
-A resident's association with members who reside in unitsdescribed in this subdivision (a). - IV.
-A former resident of a unit described in this subdivision (a) who last resided in that unit. - V. An applicant seeking to enforce the covenants or restrictions for a particular unit, ownership or rental, as described in this subdivision (a), if the applicant conforms to all of the following: - Is of low or moderate income, as defined in section 50093 of the Health and Safety Code; - b.
+Any subsequent occupants shall also be lower-income households, if necessary, for the unit to remain occupied by lower-income households, for at least 55 years, 45 years, or 50 years, respectively. - (ii) The requirements set out in this subdivision above shall be contained in a covenant or restriction to be recorded against the surplus land prior to land use entitlement, and the covenant or restriction shall run with the land and shall be enforceable by any of the following parties against any owner who violates the covenant or restriction and each successor in interest who continues the violation: - I. The local agency that disposed of the property. - II.
+Any resident of an affordable ownership or rental unitdescribed in this subdivision. - III.
+A resident's association with members who reside in unitsdescribed in this subdivision. - IV.
+A former resident of a unit described in this subdivision who last resided in that unit. - V. An applicant seeking to enforce the covenants or restrictions for a particular unit, ownership or rental, as described in this subdivision, if the applicant conforms to all of the following: - Is of low or moderate income, as defined in section 50093 of the Health and Safety Code; - b.
 Is able and willing to occupy that particular unit; and - c.
 Was denied occupancy of that particular unit due to an alleged breach of a covenant or restriction implementing Government Code section 54222.5. - VI.
-A person on an affordable housing waiting list who is of low or moderate income, as defined in section 50093 of the Health and Safety Code, and who is able and willing to occupy a unitsubject to this provision of the Guidelines. - (B) A local agency shall provide a draft copy of any restrictions to be recorded against the surplus land to HCD as an attachment to the form prescribed by HCD in Appendix B.
+A person on an affordable housing waiting list who is of low or moderate income, as defined in section 50093 of the Health and Safety Code, and who is able and willing to occupy a unitsubject to this provision of the Guidelines.

+(B) A local agency shall provide a draft copy of any restrictions to be recorded against the surplus land to HCD as an attachment to the form prescribed by HCD in Appendix B.